6 Trends to Impact the Future of the Food Industry

 Respondents to the IDC survey selected big data and analytics as the technology that will have the greatest impact on their organizations over the next five years, with 38% of participants choosing that option.
 Right behind it was Internet of Things (IoT), which was chosen by 35% of respondents.

-The power of analytics applied to a large dataset can lead to actionable insights—that’s one of the reasons that we’ve built tools for that specific purpose into our industry-specific solution, Aptean Food & Beverage ERP.
+The power of analytics applied to a large dataset can lead to actionable insights—that’s one of the reasons that we’ve built tools for that specific purpose into our industry-specific food and beverage ERP solution, Aptean Food & Beverage ERP.
 Meanwhile, IoT devices like smart sensors, scales and thermometers assist in the collection of data, automating the process and importing readings to the system in real-time for an up-to-date picture of performance.

 Notably, some technologies that are prominent in today’s headlines, such as artificial intelligence (AI) and blockchain, were further down the list of advancements that will make an impact on businesses.
 Time will tell if such developments become prominent in the food and beverage industry or remain primarily the domain of the software and finance sectors, respectively.